-As part of the Star Alliance team, I heard from other travelers that Turkish Airlines has first-rate Turkish hospitality and service.
-Additionally, I heard they offer complimentary hospitality for qualifying layover guests who fly with them.
-The hospitality can range from a free day tour of Istanbul to a stay at their transit hotel.
+As part of the Star Alliance team, I heard from other travelers that Turkish Airlines economy class had first-rate Turkish service and offer complimentary hospitality for qualifying layover guests, ranging from a stay at Turkish Airlines free hotel to a free day tour of Istanbul.

 When I knew I’d been accepted to attend a Social Travel Summit blogger conference in Ravenna and my conference expenses would be sponsored by the Emilia Romagna Tourism board, I researched flights and was thrilled to see an itinerary flying Turkish Airlines Economy Class.
-Granted, it was the most inconvenient schedule but I really wanted to share a Turkish Airlines economy class review!
-Now I’m not sure that was a good idea.
+Granted, it was the most inconvenient schedule but now I’m not sure that was a good idea.

 The flight itinerary I chose was not for the weak of heart.
 I would be traveling for 40 in-transit hours total.
 Flying Turkish Air from San Francisco to Bologna, Italy would cost 13 hours flight hours and 15 layover hours in Istanbul at the New Istanbul Airport.
 Technically, I qualified for Turkish Airlines layover hospitality~ either. a free day tour of Istanbul or a Turkish Air free Istanbul hotel.